SharePoint/PnP-Guidance/articles/Branding-and-site-provisioning-solutions-for-SharePoint.md

 - Build your site using SharePoint tools such as Design Manager.

-- Package your site design, and use apps for SharePoint and the remote provisioning pattern to provision site branding.
+- Package your site design, and use add-ins for SharePoint and the remote provisioning pattern to provision site branding.

 **Note**  Applying branding in SharePoint means modifying the look and feel of a default SharePoint site.
 This can include making both structural and cosmetic changes to the site's appearance